-Citation: Section 210 (38)
+Citation: Section 210 (38) Credit Type: Refundable

-Effective Date: Effective for taxable years beginning on or after January 1, 2006 Description: Taxpayers may claim a refundable tax credit for 25 percent of the taxpayer's school district, county, and city/town real property taxes paid on land that is under a conservation easement held by a public or private conservation agency.
+Effective Date: Effective for taxable years beginning on or after January 1, 2006 Description: Taxpayers may claim a tax credit equal to 25 percent of the taxpayer's school district, county, and city/town real property taxes paid on land that is under a conservation easement held by a public or private conservation agency.
 The term conservation easement means a perpetual and permanent conservation easement as defined in Article 49 of the Environmental Conservation Law that serves to protect open space, scenic, natural resources, biodiversity, agricultural, watershed, and/or historic preservation resources.
 Any conservation easement for which tax credit is claimed shall be filed with the Department of Environmental Conservation, as provided for in Article 49 of the Environmental Conservation Law and such conservation easement shall comply with the provisions of Title 3 of such article, and the provisions of subdivision (h) of section 170 of the Internal Revenue Code.
 The maximum allowable tax credit is \$5,000.

-Estimates: 2004: Not Applicable - 2008: Minimal Data Source: New York State Division of the Budget
+Estimates: 2005: Not Applicable - 2009: Minimal Data Source: New York State Division of the Budget

-Citation: Sections 28, 210 (38)
+Citation: Sections 28, 210 (38) Credit Type: Refundable